Abhishek1033ubuntu/subatomic-materials-suite/README.md

 matplotlib>=3.4.0
 ```
 All three modules are now integrated into a single unified architecture and ready for deployment to your GitHub workflow!

+AI Collaboration & Transparency Statement
+This repository was developed in collaboration with Google Gemini.

+Code Generation & Optimization: Initial script scaffolding, mathematical model implementations, and visualization scripts were generated and refined with AI assistance.

+Documentation & Technical Writing: Repository structure, README dossiers, and technical summaries were drafted and structured interactively.

+Verification: All numerical models, physical equations, and code outputs have been independently reviewed and validated.